VEuPathDB/mapveu/docs/map/architecture/entity.md

 not (and can not) handle multiple roots.
 So, assume single rooted trees for now please.

+### Functionality shared between mini and expanded version

+1. Clicking on a node selects it (via setting highlightedEntityId)
+1. Highlight one node (via highlightedEntityid)
+1. Shading with 'pink bars' using shadingData[].value  (see example in expanded version mock up screenshot)
+1. Expand/collapse button

 ### Mini version

 This is the smallest possible representation that shows the entities unambiguously via abbreviations of their names.
-For now we will generate the abbreviations in the component, but they may end up being provided from the service.
+For now we will generate the abbreviations in the component, but they may end up being provided from the data service.

-The only 'functionality' the mini version has will be

-1. highlighting of the current 'active' entity
-2. clicking anywhere will open up the expanded version

 ![small entity diagram](images/entity-mini.png)

 ### Expanded version

-This version will show the full entity names, be clickable to select a new entity, and show some quantitative data (the pink/grey shading).
+This version will show the full entity names.

-Note: the data for the pink/grey shading will come at a later date (and it will be independent of the main `data` prop, see below).
-We can use random values for now.

 ![small entity diagram](images/entity-maxi.png)

+### Animate betweem mini+expanded version?

 ### Props

 ```
-  data : StudyData;  // is there a typescript def for this already?
+  treeData : StudyData;  // is there a typescript def for this already?

+  // data needed to color in the 'pink bars'
+  shadingData : Array<{
+    entityId: string;
+    value: number;   // fractional 0 to 1
+    color?: string;  // or should the color go outside the array? (or both)
+  }>;

   isExpanded : boolean;
   highlightedEntityId : string; // e.g. 'GEMS_HouseObs'
   orientation: 'horizontal' | 'vertical';